 Philippe Adler represents public and private companies as well as individuals in federal and state courts and before the American Arbitration Association in disputes involving business torts, bankruptcy, fiduciary duty claims, and alleged breaches of contracts in the financial services, real estate, and hospitality industries.
 Mr. Adler also frequently represents AmLaw 100 law firms in defense of claims of malpractice, and has represented corporate officers and directors in multidistrict securities fraud and RICO litigations.

-- Representation of Caesars Entertainment Corporation in defense of federal and chancery court lawsuits brought by various creditor groups alleging that certain transactions violated the terms of bond issuances and the Trust Indenture Act.
+- Ongoing representation of Caesars Entertainment Corporation in defense of federal and chancery court lawsuits brought by various creditor groups alleging that certain transactions violated the terms of bond issuances and the Trust Indenture Act.
+The case is scheduled to go to trial in August of 2016.

 - Representation of an international law firm in defense of claims for breach of fiduciary duty, breach of contract, and malpractice brought by one of the world's largest banks in New York state court in connection with a $75 million loan the bank made (and on which our client advised the bank).
 The borrower thereafter pled guilty to fraud.
 The bank sued our clients claiming they were responsible for not uncovering the fraud.

-- Representation of an investor in Bear Stearns in litigation alleging an over $20 million securities fraud against J.P.
+- Ongoing representation of an investor in Bear Stearns at trial before FINRA alleging an over $20 million securities fraud against J.P.
 Morgan in its capacity as successor to Bear Stearns.

 - Representation of a high-level executive of Merrill Lynch in connection with an arbitration before FINRA pertaining to the terms of his departure from the bank.
 Following a multi-day trial, the matter resulted in a multimillion-dollar award.